(Image via @SugaredandBronzed)

 Because waxing is the worst…

 I’ll say it – I love being hairless.
-Not having to shave my bikini area, in particular, is pretty much an adult life hack that I’ll never give up at this point.
+Not having to shave my bikini area, in particular, is pretty much an adult life hack.
+I’ll never give this up at this point.
 And, let me tell you, I’ve tried a variety of hair removal methods throughout my twenties and thirties (some painless, some not so bad, some horribly painful), which is why I wanted to write today’s blog post on how to achieve smooth, glowing, and hair-free skin.

 Sugaring vs Waxing